Scholarships, Awards and Prizes by subject area

 Designer of the Year Award - Logitech Prize

-The Innovative Student Engineer of the Year Awards, sponsored by Siemens and organised by Engineers Ireland (EI) is awarded annually to a final year undergraduate student on an EI accredited course.
+Sponsored by Siemens and organised by Engineers Ireland (EI) is awarded annually to a final year undergraduate student on an EI accredited course.
 The award was launched in April 2014 by Engineers Ireland.
 The prize is awarded for projects showing innovation in engineering and having development potential.
 First prize is €1,500 and a trophy.
-Further information is available here.
+Further information available here.

 Intel, Shannon Women in Technology Scholarship